 Optional Pre-Trip Extension: Buenos Aires, Argentina

 Before embarking on your expedition, take time to explore one of the world's most intriguing cities.
 See its famous architecture, explore the most interesting neighborhoods, visit top museums, and take in a tango performance.
-From $1,890 per person.
-(2 Days)
+2 Days.

 Optional Post-Trip Extension: Iguazu Falls

 Taller than Niagara, Iguazu Falls is also twice as wide with 275 cascades spread in a horseshoe shape over nearly two miles of the Iguazu River.
 Situated in Iguazu National Park in northeastern Argentina, this natural sanctuary is a UNESCO World Heritage site, owing to its beautiful landscapes and subtropical forest, with 450 species of birds, including toucans and parrots, and butterflies, orchids and endangered jaguars.
-From $2,790 per person.
-(3 Days) Available after select departures.
+3 Days.
+Available after select departures.

 Optional Post-Trip Extension: Easter Island